-NCCIH’s vision is that scientific evidence will inform decisionmaking by the public, by health care professionals, and by health policymakers regarding the use and integration of complementary and integrative health approaches.
+NCCIH’s vision is that scientific evidence informs decision making by the public, by health care professionals, and by health policymakers regarding the use and integration of complementary and integrative health approaches.

-To learn more, visit the NCCIH Facts-at-a-Glance and Mission page.
+To learn more, visit the NCCIH Facts-at-a-Glance and Mission webpage.

 For More Information

 NCCIH’s current strategic plan, 2016 Strategic Plan: Exploring the Science of Complementary and Integrative Health, presents a series of goals and objectives to guide us in determining priorities for future research on complementary health approaches.
 The scientific objectives in the plan are aligned with those of the broader National Institutes of Health strategic plan.